 Similarly, Jesus stated that the Pharisees were in error because they did not know the Scriptures (Matt.
 22:29) or that they had misread it, emphasizing minor matters over the major ones (Matt 23:23).

 Continual proactive input is a mark of a mature Christian.
 That input allows the Spirit to make connections so that we have greater insight.
-We see this usage when the Scripture says: then the disciples remembered his words (John 2:22) and then he opened his mind so that they could understand the Scriptures (Luke 24:45).
+We see this usage when the Scripture says: then the disciples remembered his words (John 2:22) and then he opened their minds so that they could understand the Scriptures (Luke 24:45).